oldshoes3/itp/10Chessboard/README.md

 - The result has much much empty spaces.
 - It turns out console.log always break line at the end.
 I searched if I can make console.log without line break, and found process.stdout.write, so I replaced all console.log to process.stdout.write, but it didn't work.
 It turns out process.stdout.write does not work in a browser setting.
 It seems there is no way.
 - So I make a new variable called result with empty string, and every time ' ' or '#' should be added,  it will be appended in result.
-- Also I add result.concat('\n') between each end of two loops.
 <pre>
 var result = '';
 for (let i = 1; i <= size; i ++) {